gracewingo/read-dir/README.md

 To setup this project locally, follow these steps:

+- Fork this repository

 - In your terminal, install dependencies with:

 - npm install

-Run npm start to run the project in development mode
+- Run npm start to run the project in development mode

 # Assumptions:

+These are the assumptions I made when building the app:

-1) all date time formats for registered are the same in each JSON file.
+1) All date time formats for the registered property are in the same format in each JSON file.
-2) the balance value will have trailing 2 after decimal in each JSON file.
+2) The value for the balance property will have 2 decimal places.